pattonsgirl/CEG2350/docs/Labs/Lab01/Instructions.md

 - A GitHub account
 - Know your OS terminal - PowerShell for Windows, Terminal for Mac / Linux
 - Download and install git
+   - Once git is installed, open your system shell and run the following two commands, replacing the information in quotes with your info:
+      - `git config --global user.email "your_email@example.com"`
+      - `git config --global user.name "Your Name"`
 - Download and install GitHub Desktop (recommended for ease)
 - Download and install VS Code